TheDolentCity/realms/src/content/docs/rules/realm-checks.md

 ### Health
 This represents the population's health.
 High health is useful for morale and warfare, low health leads to a decrease in population.

-### Loyalty
-This represents the loyalty of the populace.
-High loyalty is useful for warfare, low loyalty is dangerous.

 ### Morale
-This represents the general happiness of the populace.
+This represents the general happiness and loyalty of the populace.
 High morale is useful for resisting negative events, low morale makes certain negative events more likely.

 ### Navy
 This represents the strength of the realm's navy.
 High navy is useful for controlling sea trade and ports during times of war.